-[©] THE ROYAL NEW ZEALAND COLLEGE OF GENERAL PRACTITIONERS / Fellowship Pathway Regulations effective from 30 January 2023/ Version1/Review Sep-Nov 2023 estricted scope practice in general practice Other vocational scopes With approval, maximum of 18 months FTE from: armed forces With approval, maximum of 12 months FTE from: student health any non-listed area of general practice in which the patient base or scope is restricted.
-With approval, maximum 6 months from: providing clinical education (e.g. Medical School teaching) cosmetic medicine With approval, maximum 3 months from: time spent in approved clinical governance or management activities (for example, Representative Boards such as College Council, Board of Studies, Te Akoranga a Māui) Maximum of 18 months FTE of runs undertaken on th Division of Rural Hospital Medicine vocational trainin programme, in clinical areas as set out below.
-Maximum of 12 months FTE cumulative total for a other registrars in clinical areas are set out below.
-Clinical areas recognised: With approval, maximum of 12 months FTE in th following scopes:
+Restricted scope practice in general practice

+- With approval, maximum of 24 months FTE from: - New Zealand Defence Force - With approval, maximum of 12 months FTE from: - o student health - any non-listed area of general practice in which the patient base or scope is restricted. - With approval, maximum 6 months from: - providing clinical education (e.g. Medical School teaching) - With approval, maximum 3 months from: - time spent in approved clinical governance or management activities (for example, Representative Boards such as College Council, Board of Studies, Te Akoranga a Māui)

+Other vocational scopes

+- Maximum of 18 months FTE of runs undertaken on the Division of Rural Hospital Medicine vocational training programme, in clinical areas as set out below. - Maximum of 12 months FTE cumulative total for all other registrars in clinical areas are set out below.

+Clinical areas recognised: